 Some Lesser Known Facts About Gulzar

-- He was born in a Sikh family in British India.
+- He was born into a Sikh Family in British India.

 - After India’s partition, he moved to Delhi.

-- Before becoming a writer, he took up many small jobs in Bombay (now Mumbai) including a small work at a motor garage in Bombay (now Mumbai) where he used to create shades of paints to touch up the accidental cars.
+- Before becoming a writer, he took up many odd jobs in Bombay (now, Mumbai) including a small work at a motor garage in Bombay where he used to create shades of paints to touch up the accidental cars.

 - He was always fond of reading.
 In an interview, he narrated that once someone gave him a book titled “The Gardener” by Rabindranath Tagore and the impact of the book on him was such that he decided to become a writer.

 - Initially, his father rebuked him for being a writer.

 - He took the pen name “Gulzar Deenvi.”
 However, later he changed it to simply “Gulzar.”

 - He started his Bollywood career with the film directors Bimal Roy and Hrishikesh Mukherjee.

 - It was S. D. Burman who gave him a break as a songwriter for the film Bandini (1963).